Skip to main content

 Default setting

-Associative meta is enabled by default since Gwen 3.
+Associative meta is the default and always active strategy since Gwen 4.

 If you have your meta and feature files in a directory structure as follows: